LiquidGalaxyLAB/Liquid-Galaxy-KISS-APP-Contest/README.md

 A flutter based Simple App for the Liquid Galaxy KISS App Contest , which uses basic widgets and performs simple operations with the Liquid galaxy rig.

+It mainly performs operations like ShutDown, Relaunch, Reboot and Refreash.